What gifts to include in expectant moms gift baskets?

 You can take potassium for your leg crampings if they happen quite often other than pregnancy.

 If cramping gets worse at night, you should try this yoga pose.
-It worked for me 100% every time I had leg cramps in the middle of the night.
+It worked for me 100%, every time I wake up due to restless leg in the middle of the night.

 Recline unless you feel stretch in your legs.
 You can move your lower legs outside only if you feel comfortable doing it.
 It takes a lot of flexibility though.
-Stay in this position for a couple of minutes (as shown in the picture) and relax.
+Stay in this position for a couple of minutes (as demonstrated in the image below) and relax.

-Due to your baby weight on your belly won’t let you stay in this position for a long time.
+Due to your baby weight on your belly, you won’t be able to stay in this position for a long time.

-If you think this is something you cannot do, just try random legs stretching.
+However, if you cannot try this pose due to medical reasons, in that case, random legs stretching may help.
 Sit up and straighten your legs.
 Try touching your toes with your hands by leaning forward.

 4. Massage your legs

-You may want to try compression socks to relieve leg pain.
-These socks would help with blood circulation and works very well even during postpartum.
+However, you may also try compression socks to relieve leg pain.
+These socks would help with blood circulation and works very well, even during postpartum.

-Prenatal vitamins are super essential while you are pregnant and until you are breastfeeding.
+Prenatal vitamins are essential while you are pregnant and until you are breastfeeding.
 You need to take your vitamins regardless.
-It is somehow recommended to take your prenatal vitamins at night.
+During pregnancy, it is recommended to take your prenatal vitamins at night – ideally with a snack.

 Moreover, too much laziness/less movement in your lifestyle can even slow down blood circulation.
 Walk as much as you are comfortable with.
 Stretching can help in reducing leg cramps.
 Stay active, hydrated and listen to your body.
 When your body tells you that you feel tired, sit down, put your feet up and rest until you get your energy back.

-Leg cramping is a common pregnancy discomfort, however, if you experience that even without being pregnant, you may want to get your vitamin D levels checked.
+Leg cramping is a common pregnancy discomfort.
+However, if you experience restless legs even when you are not pregnant, increase your water intake, and you may want to get your vitamin D levels checked.
 For some people, leg cramping is one of the significant symptoms of vitamin D deficiency.

-Post-C-section delivery needs a lot of care to recover faster internally and externally, both.
+Since, C-section delivery needs a lot of post-care to recover faster internally and externally, both.

 This post may contain affiliate links.
 Please read my disclaimer for more information.